2005 Turkey v Switzerland football match: Background

-Game Summary
+Game summary

 Switzerland scored an early goal just two minutes into the game.
 Following a handball by Alpay Özalan, Alexander Frei converted a penalty, putting Switzerland ahead.
 Adding both legs, Switzerland now led 3–0.
 Turkey needed four goals to qualify for the World Cup.
 Only four minutes after Switzerland's first goal, Hakan Şükür had a chance to equalize, but Pascal Zuberbühler blocked it.
 Turkey grew stronger throughout the game, and in the 24th minute, Tuncay Şanlı scored with a header, equalizing the match.
 The Switzerland national team was then pinned in their own penalty area.
 Ricardo Cabanas had a chance to score in the 35th minute, but Turkey took the lead 2–1 with another goal by Tuncay Şanlı shortly after.
 In the second half, after a duel between Swiss forward Marco Streller and Turkish player Serhat Akın, Belgian referee Frank De Bleeckere awarded a penalty to Turkey, which Necati Ateş converted in the 52nd minute, making it 3–1.

 With an aggregate score of 3-3, Switzerland was still set to qualify for the World Cup due to the away goals rule.
 Hakan Şükür had a chance to make it 4–1 in the 62nd minute, but missed, and three minutes later, Frei missed from 11 meters out.
 Frei also missed another chance after a corner kick a few minutes later.
 Both teams received three yellow cards in the second half.
 Shots on the Swiss goal resumed in the 75th minute.
 Ergün Penbe narrowly missed in the 78th minute.
 A minute later, Marco Streller bypassed Turkish goalkeeper Volkan Demirel but missed the chance.
 A single goal would have secured Turkey's place in the 2006 World Cup.
 Instead, Switzerland successfully countered in the 84th minute, with Marco Streller scoring to make it 3–2.
 Four minutes later, Tuncay Şanlı scored again, bringing the final score to 4–2.

-After the Game
+Aftermath

 Immediately after the final whistle, Swiss players ran to the locker room as Turkish fans threw objects at them.
 In the hallway to the locker room, there were attacks on Swiss substitute players by Turkish substitutes and security personnel.
 According to Switzerland national team's spokesman Pierre Benoît, reserve player Stéphane Grichting was kicked in the groin and had to be hospitalized.
 Goalkeeper coach Erich Burgener was hit in the eye by a projectile.
 The incidents were reportedly triggered by Turkish assistant coach Mehmet Özdilek, who was seen on television attempting to trip a Swiss player.
 In response, Swiss player Benjamin Huggel kicked Özdilek in the thigh.